 Rather than us document the 'Real vs Reel' in Bogie, we thought it best to leave it to Lauren Bacall -

 “It’s a bunch of crap, and there’s no way to stop it.
 It’s a crock, unadulterated garbage, and it’s untrue.
 They’re just going to use him.
 Jesus, there’s no creativity left in the world.
 People will do anything for money.
 Anything"

 Biopic has no direct recreations of scenes from Bogart movies.
-The closest it comes to is depicting Bogie and Bacall rehearsing the most famous scene from To Have and Have Not.
+The closest it comes is an audition for the play The Petrified Forest and rehearsing the most famous scene from To Have and Have Not.